MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-train.md

 ms.reviewer: v-dehaas
 ---

-# Train and publish your form-processing model
+# Train and publish your form processing model

 After you create your form processing model, you can train, test, and publish it to make it available.